Understanding CBT-E:

 How Cognitive Behavioral Therapy–Enhanced Supports Eating Disorder Recovery at Every Stage

 Eating disorders affect children, adolescents, and young adults in complex and deeply personal ways.
 While symptoms may center on food, weight, or body image, eating disorders are maintained by powerful patterns of thoughts, emotions, and behaviors that can feel impossible to escape without support.
-Cognitive Behavioral Therapy–Enhanced (CBT-E) is one of the most effective, evidence-based treatments designed to address these patterns directly.
+Cognitive Behavioral Therapy–Enhanced (CBT-E) is an evidence-based treatment designed to address these patterns directly.
+Research supports CBT-E as an effective treatment for adults and older adolescents across a range of eating disorder presentations, while also noting that outcomes vary and that family-based approaches remain especially important for many younger clients (Atwood & Friedman, 2020; Le Grange et al., 2020).

 At Ezer Psychotherapy, CBT-E is a core treatment we use to help individuals and families move toward sustainable recovery with clarity, structure, and compassion.